 Q. Will you reveal some crucial detail from a book that isn’t published yet?

 Q. When will sample chapters for the next book be posted?
 How many chapters will there be?

 A. We generally post the first chapter a month or two before each book’s release.
-Jim usually releases four chapters total.
+Jim usually releases four or five chapters total.

 Q. I have a great idea for a Dresden story…, or Will you look at my fanfic?

 A. Please do not send Jim story ideas or proposals.
 Jim can’t and won’t read them, so they’ll just get tossed in the trash.
 However, that doesn’t mean you can’t write fanfic and share it with your friends!
 Read the full policy here.